Updated: Nov 20

 The benefits of CrossFit emom workouts

 In recent years CrossFit has exploded in popularity with affiliated gyms popping up all over the country.
-But that CrossFit has caught on is no surprise, what with the supper-muscled competitors and enviable feats of physical strength.
+But it's no surprise that CrossFit has caught, what with the supper-muscled competitors and enviable feats of physical strength.